It has often been asked here at this site, what exactly are freight brokers and what role they play in the industry as a whole.

 A Surety Bond or Trust Fund is obtained from either a bank or a bonding company.
 The form that is required to be filed with this is known as the BMC-84 or BMC-85.
 Each brokerage company or individual entity is required to prove they are able to pay the various truck lines, airlines, railroads, or any other entity being used by the broker.
 Before a bond is issued, the individual's credit and/or financial capacity is thoroughly investigated.
 This is because for some reason if the brokerage fails to pay the freight forwarder or transport company, the bonding company must instead pay.For this reason the bonding company is extremely cautious about who they decide to insure.

 The Processing Agent is obtained by filling out form BOC-3 and costs $50.

-A freight broker does not require a lawyer or other professional entity in order to file for a motor carrier or property broker authority.
-As for certification, there is actually only one level of broker, which is the Property Broker, or more commonly called the Freight Broker.
+This type of entity does not require a lawyer or other professional entity in order to file for a motor carrier or property broker authority.
+As for certification, there is actually only one level of brokerage, which is the Property Broker, or more commonly called the Freight Broker.
 The FMCSA does not recognize any other title.

 That concludes this article, which we trust you found informative and useful.